mschauer/NanoTimes.jl/README.md

 | Years ..
 Nanoseconds | this and coarser componants in this form |
 | years .. nanoseconds | the raw Int64 value above |

-- The Year, Quarter, Month &etc forms are used with Times
+- The Year[s], Quarter[s], Month[s] forms are used with Times
-- The Hour ..
-Nanosecond &etc forms are used with Times and with Spans
+- The Hour[s] ..
+Nanosecond[s] forms are used with Times and with Spans
-- The singular and plural forms of Day, Week &etc do the same thing
+- The Day and Days are synonyms, Week and Weeks are synonyms

 ----------